Delaware • New Jersey • Pennsylvania

 When you select a project, a pop-up menu will provide you with a list of key attributes and a link to a pdf file of the DRBC approval.

 Please note that only projects approved since 1/1/2005 are available for display on the map.
+The map is currently updated to include projects approved at the December 14, 2016 DRBC Business Meeting.

 This map (click on the image to view) accompanies DRBC's August 2016 report entitled Lower Delaware River Special Protection Waters Assessment of Measurable Changes to Existing Water Quality, Round 1: Baseline EWQ (2000-2004) vs. Post-EWQ (2009-2011).